 NCMN Central Facility for X-Ray

-1. Bruker-AXS D8 Discover High-Resolution Diffractometer
+2. Bruker-AXS D8 Discover Diffractometer

-2. Rigaku D/Max-B Diffractometer:
+4. Rigaku D/Max-B Diffractometer:

-3. Rigaku Multiflex Diffractometer:
+5. Rigaku Multiflex Diffractometer:

-This instrument consists of 2 kW copper target and ?-? goniometer.
+This instrument consists of 2 kW copper target and theta-theta goniometer.
 The sample holder remains horizontal during the scan and therefore, there is no need to use adhesive substances to mount samples on to a low background sample holder plate.
 Similar to D/max-B, Rigaku Multiflex is also configured in focusing geometry where a secondary monochromator removes the scattered signal except that corresponding to Cu Kalpha wavelength.
 Pre-aligned sample holder and friendly operating software makes the powder diffraction experiments very easy with this instrument.

-4. Bruker Smart Apex Single Crystal Diffractometer:
+6. Bruker Smart Apex Single Crystal Diffractometer:

 Smart Apex Single Crystal Diffractometer is a dedicated instrument for Crystallography studies (absolute structure determination using a single crystal sample).
 This instrument delivers intense, monochromatic beam of Mo Kalpha radiation (0.7107 Å) produced using Graphite monochromator from a sealed Mo X-ray tube and collimated with a pinhole collimator.
 The single crystal is mounted on the tip of a glass fiber or a nylon loop affixed to a Goniometer head will be attached to a fixed ?, 3-axis goniometer.
 The sample is optically aligned using Video camera and a manual control module.
 The sample temperature can be varied from 100 – 400 K using Cryostream controller (Oxford Instruments).
 The detector (Smart Apex CCD camera) is placed at about 5 – 6 cm from the sample and uses Peltier technology to cool the CCD chip (-40 deg C) to minimize dark currents.
 The frame buffer computer is provided with softwares for sample centering, data collection (sample unit cell determination, and detailed structure determination), data integration, absorption correction, and structure determination and refinement.